Child's Special Allowance

-It was a contributory non-means tested benefit, paid in addition to child benefit to a divorced woman whose husband had died, whose ex-partner had been paying maintenance and who had not got a new partner.
-It was not taxable, but was taken into account for meanstested benefits.
+It was a contributory non-means-tested benefit, paid in addition to child benefit to a divorced woman whose husband had died, whose ex-partner had been paying maintenance and who had not got a new partner.
+It was not taxable, but was taken into account for means-tested benefits.

 It was abolished, as far as new claims were concerned, in April 1987.
 At that point it was paid at a rate of £8.05 per eligible child.
 Payments continued for existing beneficiaries under the scheme of transitional protection.